SAP-samples/teched2025-DT265/exercises/ex2/README.md

 To extend the base model, assign the `PoetrySlamExtensionDeveloperRoleCollection` role collection to your user in the customer subaccount.

 > Note: The `PoetrySlamExtensionDeveloperRoleCollection` role collection is established within the base model as part of the extension enablement process.
-For more details beyond this excercise, refer to [Partner Reference Application Tutorial - *Poetry Slam Manager* Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).
+For more details beyond this exercise, refer to [Partner Reference Application Tutorial - *Poetry Slam Manager* Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).

 ### Pull the Base Model